kinther/federation2/README.md

 2. Modify planets.json file with your home planet information, replacing Ravenloft variables.
 For example if you owned the planet Rhea, you would replace "Ravenloft" with "Rhea" for the name field.
-Another important entry is "ISL_to_Planet", which for Rhea would be a single entry of ["sw"], and the reverse "Planet_to_ISL" which would be ["ne"].
+Another important entry is "ISL_to_Planet", which for Rhea would be a single entry of ["se"], and the reverse "Planet_to_ISL" which would be ["nw"].
 Do the same for the remaining entries under your planet.
 3. Find out which planets you want to buy from by checking their exchange prices for commodities that are your deficits.
 If you don't know your full